gobuffalo/buffalo/README.md

 > I :heart: web dev in go again - Brian Ketelsen

+## ⚠️ Important

+Buffalo works only with Go modules. `GOPATH` mode is likely to break most of the functionality of the Buffalo eco-system.

+Please see [this blogpost](https://blog.gobuffalo.io/the-road-to-1-0-requiring-modules-5672c6b015e5) for more information.

+Also, the buffalo team will support the last 2 versions of Go, which at the moment are:

+- 1.15.x
+- 1.16.x

+While Buffalo `may` work on older versions we encourage you to upgrade to latest 2 versions.
 ## Documentation

 Please visit [http://gobuffalo.io](http://gobuffalo.io) for the latest documentation, examples, and more.